bcoe/c8/README.md

 - [ ] figure out why `detailed` mode does not appear to be working.
 - [ ] figure out a better way to determine that all processes in event loop have terminated (except the inspector session).
+- [ ] process.exit() can't perform an async operation; how can we track coverage for scripts that exit?